- Home Machine Needles

 - Serger Needles

-The most common needle point for quilting is the rounded sharp.
+The most common needle point for quilting is the regular round and regular rounded sharp.
 This needle point does an excellent job at separating the fibers of quilting fabric instead of cutting through the fibers.
-The majority of quilts are made from cotton fabric with a tight weave.
-Most needles used for quilting will be labeled as FFG, R, or use the 130/705H designation.
-Superior's Topstitch Needles have a rounded sharp point and are excellent for quilting, piecing, embroidery, and clothing construction.
+Because the majority of quilts are made from cotton fabric with a tight weave, a needle point that separates instead of serrates the fiber of the fabric will provide a lasting stitching experience.
+Most needles used for quilting will be labeled as R, RG, FFG, or use the 130/705H designation.
+Superior's Topstitch Needles have a regular rounded sharp point and are excellent for quilting, piecing, embroidery, and clothing construction.
+If you've been by our booth at a quilt show, visited our showroom, or have seen photos of any of the quilts Mother Superior has made, she only uses our Topstitch needles in the creation of her quilts.

 Most serger applications involve knit or stretchy fabrics.
 You don't want to use a sharp needle on knit fabrics, as it may cut through the loosely-woven material and the stitches won't hold.
 Ballpoint needles are widely used on knit fabrics and sergers.
 These needles are commonly labeled as G, SP, or SKL.

-The most common needle point available is the standard point, also labeled as R. This needle type is used for all types of sewing including clothing construction, crafting, quilting, and much more.
+The most common needle point available is the regular round point (sometimes referred to as the standard point), also labeled as R. This needle type is used for all types of sewing including clothing construction, crafting, quilting, and much more.

-When sewing through thick fabrics such as canvas or leather, a sharp needle point is recommended.
+When sewing through thick fabrics such as canvas or leather, a sharp needle point or cutting point is recommended.
 Many leather sewing needles will also have a different shape to the point, a slight angle to help cut through the material with minimal impact on the top thread.
-Leather needles are commonly labeled as ST, LR, RS, TRICUT, and more.
+Leather needles are commonly labeled as ST, LR, RS, and TRICUT.

-For all home sewing, quilting, and embroidery applications, we recommend our Titanium-coated Topstitch needles.
-The special titanium-nitride coating extends the life of the needle many times over a standard nickel or chrome-plated needle.
+For home sewing, quilting, and embroidery applications, we recommend our Titanium-coated Topstitch needles.
+The special titanium-nitride coating extends the life of the needle up to 6 times over a standard nickel or chrome-plated needle.